surdouski/sniffs/README.md

     ...
 ```

-You can use any number of named and unnamed routes together:
+You can use any number of named and wildcard placeholders together:

 ```python
 @app.route("<room>/<sensor>:{sensor_1,sensor_2}/<sensor_type>{temperature,humidity}")